markstinson/qemu-images/README.md

 - There is a link in the directory's README to download the file(s) seperately.

 ## Why are all of the disk images in .7z format?
 - In general, disk images can be fairly large in size.
-In most cases, .7z format has better compression than .zip and other compression formats
+In most cases, .7z format has better compression than .zip and other compression formats.
+You will need to use a tool such as 7-zip to extract the disk image.

 ## How can I make my own disk image?
 Can I create one from scratch?